 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect biotin?

-Taking certain medications can lower your blood levels of biotin, which could affect your biotin dose needs.
-Ask a doctor or pharmacist before taking biotin if you are also using any of the following drugs:
+Taking certain medicines can lower your blood levels of biotin, which could affect your biotin dose needs.
+Ask a doctor or pharmacist before using biotin with any other medications, especially:

 - Consult with a licensed healthcare professional before using any herbal/health supplement.
 Whether you are treated by a medical doctor or a practitioner trained in the use of natural medicines/supplements, make sure all your healthcare providers know about all of your medical conditions and treatments.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.